Our sister city, twin city and friendship relationships with cities around the globe

 Conegliano & Vittorio Veneto, Italy: Mutual Friendship Declaration, commenced 10 June 1991

-The aim was to provide opportunities for a broader spectrum of exchange in sports, education and trade.
+Council's long-standing relationship with these cities aimed to provide opportunities for a broad spectrum of exchange in sports, culture, education and business.

 Wudi, China, 24 June 1998: Friendly Exchange, commenced 24 June 1998